MattRickS/python101/README.md

 ### Week overview

-#### Week 01
-[Week 1](week_01) covers variables, basic data types, operators, conditionals, and a couple of builtin functions for inputting and outputting text.
+* [Week 01](week_01) covers variables, basic data types, operators, conditionals, and a couple of builtin functions for inputting and outputting text.